Trismegiste/DokudokiBundle/README.md

 Any DateTime are converted into MongoDate and vice versa.

 ### I see you're using mongo types in your classes model, what about abstraction ?
-Abstraction is good but seriously, we're talking about performance here...
-Have you ever switch an app to another database ?
+Seriously, have you ever switch an app to another database ?

 ### Is there any other constraints you have used ?
+* No mandatory inheritance for model except one interface (for DDD concern)
 * Minimum number of switch because it is hidden inheritance
 * No more than 5 methods per class
 * No method longer than 20 NCLOC
 * No static because it is global
 * SRP, OCP, LSP, ISP, DIP at maximum level
-* coupling at minimum level
+* coupling at minimum level (checked with [Mondrian][*16] )

 ### Is there any lazy loading or proxy classes for DBRef ?
 Fly, you fools

-## TODO

- * Storing DBRef properly but no automagic or whatsoever
- * Make a Trait for Persistable

 ## Why this silly name ?
 Well, I'm not good at finding names, that's why I tend to keep the most ridiculous